simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 - Q2 – Neural Networks or Learning algorithms,
 - Q3 – SVMs,
 - Q4 – Clustering or NN classification (but this is me recalling from memory so take it with a grain of salt).
-Overall, despite how poor in my opinion the module was and how difficult it was to get through the lecturer’s content, it ended up being my favourite module from Autumn and what I found most interesting; would gladly take it again. -Nelson
+Overall, despite how poor in my opinion the module was and how difficult it was to get through the lecturer’s content, it ended up being my favourite module from Autumn and what I found most interesting; would gladly take it again. -Nelson (EIE)

 #### 2020-21